basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 ---

 I'll end the list there - those are some of my favourites.
 I hope I'll continue to have the enthusiasm and creative energy to write these songs for a long time because right now I'm really enjoying it.
-They're all in [a playlist on Soundcloud](https://soundcloud.com/danhoughmusic/sets/reddit-comment-songs), though, so listen if you wish.
+For now, they're all in [a playlist on Soundcloud](https://soundcloud.com/danhoughmusic/sets/reddit-comment-songs), and a [smaller playlist on YouTube](https://www.youtube.com/playlist?list=PLvppEbQdpLCUzpQQqZFFvm-gKoL5SRej2), so listen if you wish.

 <figure class="center">
 	<iframe width="100%" height="250" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/557480718&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>